-- o Inclusionary zoning: we should reserve spaces for specifically affordable housing units by incentivizing through density bonuses.
-Additionally, we need to protect the public housing that exists and not continue mass evictions, given the unstable nature of our world in the global pandemic, in order to create enough vacancy to demolish the projects for private sector mixed income units that have significantly less oversight. - Strengthening mass transit: As the transportation sector accounts for almost half of our carbon emissions in the Commonwealth, it is important that Richmond lead the way on a robust mass transit system in order to reduce the dependency on single occupancy vehicles, thereby mitigating climate change. - State explicitly that the proposed Neighborhood Mixed Use land use designation, raises the height limit no higher than two stories, to match the existing urban pattern in Richmond's historic neighborhoods, as the current four-story height does not reflect conditions found in any of Richmond's historic neighborhoods, and that Oregon Hill retain its current R-7 residential zoning.
-This is intended to convey Oregon Hill's desire to retain R7; Neighborhood Mixed Use does not reflect the actual conditions found in Oregon Hill. - Future Land Use- the proposed future land use continue the 30%-40% historic land use patterns for single family homes on large lots.
+- Inclusionary zoning: The City should encourage use of its density bonus program in neighborhoods to increase the supply of affordable housing in new market rate multifamily developments.
+Additionally, we need to protect the public housing that exists and not continue mass evictions, given the unstable nature of our world in the global pandemic, in order to create enough vacancy to demolish the projects for private sector mixed income units that have significantly less oversight. - Strengthening mass transit: As the transportation sector accounts for almost half of our carbon emissions in the Commonwealth, it is important that Richmond lead the way on a robust mass transit system in order to reduce the dependency on single occupancy vehicles, thereby mitigating climate change. - State explicitly that Oregon Hill should retain its current R-7 residential zoning.
+This is intended to convey Oregon Hill's desire to retain its R-7 zoning because Neighborhood Mixed Use does not reflect the actual conditions found in Oregon Hill. - Future Land Use- the proposed future land use continue the 30%-40% historic land use patterns for single family homes on large lots.
 For the City to grow, increased land mix-use provides the best option of high quality community places, increased population growth with a mix of housing choices, with less car dependency, increased businesses and job growth and enhance the per capita to attract quality neighborhood with food and finance anchors.
 The following amendments increase neighborhood mix-use, destination mix-use, adds institutional in the industrial future land use, and enhances corridor mixed-use.